Top 10 STEM Education News Articles of 2018

 By Maggie O’Brien

-Each month we review articles on STEM education and project-based learning (PBL) and take note of the stories we find exceptionally inspiring and educational.
+We’ve reviewed articles on STEM education and project-based learning (PBL) throughout the year and took note of the stories we found exceptionally inspiring and educational.
 Below are our favorite articles and some of the most highly read in 2018.
 Topics range from research reports to feature stories about new STEM and PBL initiatives in schools.

 These articles support Defined STEM’s mission of assisting students in developing the critical 21st-century skills they need to succeed in college, career, and life.

 Top STEM Education and PBL News Stories of 2018:

 I Was A Bad Student Who Became an Astronaut.
 Let’s Stop Telling People They Can’t Be Good at Science

 This was the most highly read article on STEM education in 2018 —shared across social media over 31.8K times.

 Since I’ve returned from spending a year in space, I’ve been traveling the world sharing my experiences.
 I’ve been surprised by one of the things I’ve heard from audiences: that they believe science is too difficult, too complex for a normal person to comprehend.
 Apparently, over one-third of the world thinks I’m a genius because according to the 3M State of Science Index, 36% of people around the globe think you need to be a genius in order to have a career in science.
 I’m here to tell you that’s not true.
 Read more…

 Can Schools Change Measures of Success by Focusing on Meaningful Work Instead of Test Scores?